 Also see the Department of Labor’s Findings on the Worst Forms of Child Labor at https://www.dol.gov/agencies/ilab/resources/reports/child-labor/findings and the Department of Labor’s List of Goods Produced by Child Labor or Forced Labor at https://www.dol.gov/agencies/ilab/reports/child-labor/list-of-goods .

 d.
 Discrimination with Respect to Employment and Occupation

-It is illegal to discriminate in hiring or place of employment based on race, national or social origin, gender, opinions, or beliefs.
-The government did not effectively enforce the law; however, if rigorously enforced, the laws would be sufficient to deter violations.
+It is illegal to discriminate in hiring or employment based on race, national or social origin, gender, opinions, or beliefs.
+The government did not effectively enforce the law, and discrimination occurred with respect to gender, minority status, and national origin.
 Penalties were commensurate with the penalties for other civil rights violations.
 The law does not explicitly prohibit discrimination in employment and occupation based on disability, age, language, sexual orientation, gender identity, social status, HIV-positive status, or having other communicable diseases.

 Discrimination against women in employment and occupation occurred in all sectors of the economy and in rural areas, where traditional practices that favor men remained widespread.
-There were legal restrictions against women in employment, including limiting occupations and tasks.
-The labor code prohibits the employment of women in jobs that exceed their strength.
+There were legal restrictions against women in employment, including limiting or prohibiting the employment of women in some tasks, jobs, and industries.
 Furthermore, carrying, dragging, or pushing any load is prohibited during pregnancy and within three weeks of returning to work after giving birth.
-Women are not allowed on the premise if persons work with certain dangerous chemicals, and women are restricted in the work they may do in other trades, including working on the manufacture of sulfuric acid, application of rubber coatings, and pickling or galvanizing of iron.
+Women are not allowed on the premises of businesses where employees work with certain dangerous chemicals, and women are restricted in the work they may do in other trades, including working on the manufacture of sulfuric acid, application of rubber coatings, and pickling or galvanizing of iron.